kmehltretter82/frama-c-linux/INSTALL.md

 [opam](https://opam.ocaml.org) works perfectly on macOS via [Homebrew](https://brew.sh).
-We recommend to rely on it for the installation of Frama-C.
+We highly recommend to rely on it for the installation of Frama-C.

 1. Install *required* general macOS tools for OCaml: